-- Stabilized credit and noncredit enrollment, with small year-over-year enrollment changes. - Growth in unrestricted fund reserves to 8.8% of College operating expenses in 2023-24, dropping to 8.2% in 2024-25. - Personnel costs below 90% of total unrestricted and parcel tax expenditures.
+- Stabilized credit and noncredit enrollment, with small year-over-year enrollment changes. - Growth in unrestricted fund reserves to 8.8% of College operating expenses in 2023-24, dropping to 8.2% in 2024-25.
+Increasing the reserve percentage through 2023-24 helps to insulate the College against the funding reductions that are projected for 2024-25, as well as any unanticipated reductions in funding.
+It will also help ensure that the College can withstand state deferrals in funding (like those seen in 2020-21) without resorting to short-term borrowing. - Personnel costs below 90% of total unrestricted and parcel tax expenditures.